SNAPSHOT-Russia's war on Ukraine latest: Russia marks Victory Day with new attacks on Ukraine | Law-Order

 - Ukraine

-Russian cruise missiles exploded in the air over Kyiv on Tuesday and tanks and soldiers assembled in Red Square for a military parade, as Moscow marked the anniversary of victory over the Nazis with a new attack on Ukraine.
+Russia's cruise missiles exploded in the air over Kyiv on Tuesday and its soldiers and tanks rolled through Red Square in a military parade, as Moscow marked the anniversary of victory over the Nazis with a new attack on Ukraine.

 * European Commission President Ursula von der Leyen arrived in Kyiv for talks with Ukrainian President Volodymyr Zelenskiy after a new wave of Russian air strikes on the capital.
 The trip falls on the European Union's Europe Day, which Ukraine adopted as its own on Monday.
 CONFLICT